JochemTolsma/SNA-4-Social-Scientists/docs/045-Socionets.md

         - A ministep of other agents
     - Hence also no investments

-This does not mean that RSiena cannot estimate (or better: 'fit') the evolution of networks/behavior that are the consequences of these more complex 'rules' or micro theories but it assumes actors only make ministeps.
+This does not mean that RSiena cannot estimate (or better: 'fit') the evolution of networks/behavior that are the consequences of these more complex 'rules' or micro theories but it does so by assuming actors only make ministeps.^[tsnote: The goal of the package [`RsienaTwoStep`](https://jochemtolsma.github.io/RsienaTwoStep/index.html) is to provide a method to asses the extent to which results obtained by `RSiena::siena07()` depend on the validity of the ministep assumption.]

 ## Simulation Logic